pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetdefs.rst

 XPWidgetMessage
 ***************

+.. py:type:: XPWidgetMessage

+    An int: one of the widget message values listed below.

 Widgets receive 32-bit messages indicating what action is to be taken or notifications of events.
 The list of messages may be expanded.

 You can intercept widget messages by adding a callback (:py:func:`addWidgetCallback`) to the widget, or one of its parents.

 .. note:: Additional widget messages are defined in :py:mod:`XPStandardWidgets`.

+Predefined messages include:

  .. py:data:: Msg_None
   :value: 0